RahulMuk/class_3_assignments/README.md

 ## Assignment 2 – Total change for S&P 500

-Goal: Get the total change for the S&P 500 in the past two weeks
+Goal: Get the change from the previous day

-Write a loop that goes through the array and calculates a sum of the change
+Write a loop that goes through the array, calculates a sum of the change, and pushes it to a new array along with the date

-Should print out in the console as **Total Change: X**
+Can just print in the console the array